microsoftgraph/msgraph-beta-sdk-php/README.md

 Register your application to use the Microsoft Graph API using [Microsoft Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) in your tenant's Active Directory to support work or school users for your tenant, or multiple tenants.

-### Create an Authentication Provider object
+### Create a Token Request Context

-An AuthenticationProvider handles authentication of requests made to the Graph.
-It fetches, caches and refreshes access tokens ensuring all requests are authenticated against the Microsoft Identity platform.
-It supports various OAuth 2.0 flows: `client_credentials`, `authorization_code` and `on_behalf_of` with support for secret-based and certificate-based client authentication.
+A Token Request Context contains the credentials used to authenticate requests.
+The SDK supports various contexts that align with OAuth 2.0 flows: `client_credentials`, `authorization_code` and `on_behalf_of` with support for secret-based and certificate-based client authentication.

-The provided authentication provider wraps around the [The PHP League OAuth client](https://oauth2-client.thephpleague.com/).
+Under the hood, the Token Request Context is passed to an authentication provider which fetches, caches and refreshes access tokens ensuring all requests are authenticated against the Microsoft Identity platform.

-The following sample creates an authentication provider that [gets access without a user](https://docs.microsoft.com/en-us/graph/auth-v2-service?context=graph%2Fapi%2F1.0&view=graph-rest-1.0):
+The following sample creates a TokenRequestContext that [gets access without a user](https://docs.microsoft.com/en-us/graph/auth-v2-service?context=graph%2Fapi%2F1.0&view=graph-rest-1.0):

 ```php

 <?php